A QUBO formulation for top-$\tau$ eigencentrality nodes: Introduction

 \section{Introduction}

-There are several centrality measures used to identify the most influential node or nodes within a network, each having their own benefits dependent on the data at hand or the results desired.
+There are several centrality measures used to identify the most influential node{(s)} within a network, each having their own benefits dependent on the data at hand or the results desired.

 For example, degree centrality \cite{Freeman1978}, which is based purely on the number of connections a node has, could be used for identifying the most popular person within a group of people on a social media platform (number of followers).
 Closeness centrality \cite{Sabidussi1966TheCI} is dependent on the length of the paths from one node to all other nodes in a network, prioritizing nodes that are ``closer'' to all other nodes as more central.
 This has been used for predicting enzyme catalytic residues from topological descriptions of protein structures \cite{chea2007accurate}.
 Betweenness centrality \cite{Freeman1977}, is based on the number of times a node appears when two other nodes are connected by their shortest path.
 This measure is often used in biological networks, for example identifying a specific protein that is important for information flow within a network, which could be used in drug discovery \cite{yu2007importance}.
 Katz centrality \cite{Katz1953}, measures the importance of a node through its immediate connections, and also the connections of other nodes through the immediate neighbors.
 Katz centrality has also been used within a biological setting, such as identifying disease genes \cite{zhao2011ranking}.
 PageRank centrality \cite{Brin1998} is a variant of eigenvector centrality designed to rank web pages by importance based on links between pages or articles.
 This differs from eigenvector centrality as it takes into account directions between nodes (clicking from one web page to another).